dorna-robotics/dorna2-python/README.md

 robot.close() # always close the socket when you are done
 ```

-## Send message
+## Send and Receive
-Once you connected to the controller, you can start sending valid messages (commands) to the robot.
+Once you connected to the controller, you can start sending valid messages (commands) to the robot, and receiving

 ### Command status and execution
 We need to first get familiar with the status of a command first.
 When sending a valid command to the robot, the controller reports the status of the command from the time that the command is submitted, to the time that the execution of the command is completed using a `stat` key and the unique `id` send initially with the command.
 An example of such a message is as follows: